 Course is designed to allow students to obtain practical experience in an area related to their major or pattern.
 Students may engage in an investigation, work in an allied field, or a combination of the two.
 Student is expected to complete a daily log and submit a written report detailing their experience as it relates to the major or pattern.
 Consent of academic advisor and Program Director required.
-Prerequisite: HLTH 190 with grade of "D" or higher
+Prerequisite: HLTH 190.

-HLTH 260 - Human Sexuality

-3 hours (Health Science or Exercise Science-Physical Education/Health/ Coaching Majors only)
+HLTH 260 - Human Sexuality 3 hours (Health Science or Exercise Science-Physical Education/Health/ Coaching Majors only)